jimbateson7/https-claudiadecarlo.com-/src/services/foundation-programme-reset-reconnect.md

   and build momentum toward lasting transformation.

-  For those who are not quite ready for the full 12-week journey, but know something needs to shift.
+  For those who are not quite ready for the full 12-week journey, but know something needs to shift.\

+  \

+  You know the weight isn’t just physical.

+  You’ve tried diets and willpower - it didn’t work.

+  You feel disconnected, reactive, or out of sync with yourself.

+  You want clarity and momentum before committing to the full 12-week programme.
 showLink: true
 linkText: Find out more
 showContactForm: false